seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     `ПОВЫШЕННЫЙ РИСК` where none does — with its zone; and the own-move line carries no concentration clause (item 82).
 A `Действие` line that counts the names, or calls them one bet, without naming the position fails this item.
-104. **Every coin of `tokens[]` carries THIS run's unlock read** (§6a) — its status, and for `next` the date, tokens, recipient and share — or the appendix names the refusal; **every cliff at or above `UNLOCK_MATERIAL` inside the holding window closed its coin's long side, and every row or item published on a coin with a smaller one there carries it at the end of its first line** (§2).
+104. **Every coin of `tokens[]`, every outside-list row published and every book coin the hunt dated a cliff for inside the window carries THIS run's unlock read** (§6a) — its status, and for `next` the date, tokens, recipient and share — or the appendix names the refusal; **every cliff at or above `UNLOCK_MATERIAL` inside the holding window closed its coin's long side, and every row or item published on a coin with a smaller one there carries it at the end of its first line** (§2).
-    A long published through a material cliff, a row silent about a cliff the lane returned, and a lane recorded as thirty `not covered` each fail this item.
+    A long published through a material cliff, a row silent about a cliff the lane returned, a book cliff left at an aggregator's date, and a lane recorded as thirty `not covered` each fail this item. **Corrected in place at `2026-09-30-d`:** on 26.09, 12:27 Tbilisi two outside-list longs were published with no unlock read and the book's five cliffs stood on aggregators alone.
+105. **Every event the answer carries that this run reached through this file's own text rather than through its hunt is named so in the appendix** (§12).
+This file names events to explain its rules, and a run that follows one to its publisher is right to use what it reads there; what it may not do is let the audit read the file's hint as the hunt's find, because the hunt is the thing the audit measures. **Measured 26.09, 12:27 Tbilisi:** the list's largest mover had its cause published the day before the freeze, the named mover search found nothing, and the cause reached `УЖЕ БЫЛО СЕГОДНЯ` because this file's header named it — which that run recorded unprompted.

+**105 names the audit of the run of 26.09.2026, 12:27 Tbilisi — the first under `-30-c` — and 24,
+98 and 104 are corrected in place.** Everything the answer printed was true and read at its publisher, and the unlock lane answered thirty of thirty on its first read.
+The run broke one rule:
+§6's per-item lookup for an unlock a discovery hit names, skipped for all five book cliffs.
+The file broke the rest — a mover search on the wrong UTC day, a backoff that suspended a date with its host, and an unlock lane that stopped at the list's edge while the book's longs were published. **105 is the item §7 was short of:** the run found the list's largest cause through this file's own text and said so by judgement.

 **104 names the audit of the run of 25.09, 22:22 Tbilisi — the first under `-30-b` — and 66, 91 and
 98 are corrected in place.** The run broke no rule.
 It published FET long three days before a cliff